-4.1 Measurement and transmit intervals
+5.1 Measurement and transmit intervals

 The Senquip QUAD can be configured to take periodic measurements and then to transmit those measurements at various intervals or on exception.
 When not measuring or transmitting, the Senquip QUAD will remain in a very low power state, referred to as sleep.
 For example, a device can be configured to measure temperature at 1 minute intervals, but only to transmit the temperature once an hour or if a warning or alarm level is exceeded (an exception occurs).
 By allowing a more regular measurement interval and a less frequent transmit interval, the device is able to reduce power consumption by remaining asleep, thereby maximising battery life.
 In the event of an exception, a more regular transmit rate can be selected.
+Hibernate is a special sleep state that can be initiated after a number of cycles without supply voltage.

-Figure 4.1.
+Figure 5.1.
 Timing flowchart